flame/blis/docs/BuildSystem.md

 The first step is to choose how to configure BLIS.
 Specifically, a user must decide which configuration to use, or whether to allow `configure` to automatically guess the best configuration for your hardware.
 (Note: This automatic configuration selection only applies to x86_64 systems.)

-Configurations are described in detail in the [BLIS configuration guide](ConfigurationHowTo) wiki.
+Configurations are described in detail in the [Configuration Guide](https://github.com/flame/blis/blob/master/docs/ConfigurationHowTo.md).

 Generally speaking, a configuration consists of several files that reside in a sub-directory of the `config` directory.
 To see a list of the available configurations, you may inspect this directory, or run `configure` with no arguments.
 Here are the current (as of this writing) contents of the `config` directory:
 ```